Robbins, Illinois

-Robbins is a village southwest of Chicago in Cook County, Illinois, United States.
+Robbins is a village and southwest suburb of Chicago in Cook County, Illinois, United States.
 The population was 4,629 at the 2020 census.
-Darren E. Bryant is the current mayor of Robbins.
-It is the second oldest Black incorporated town in the north following Brooklyn, Illinois and was home to the country’s first black-owned airport.
+It is the second oldest African American incorporated town in the north following Brooklyn, Illinois, and was home to the country's first black-owned airport, Robbins Airport.

 History

 Robbins was incorporated on December 14, 1917 and named for Eugene S. Robbins, a real estate developer who laid out the village's early subdivisions.
 The village's founder and first mayor was Thomas J. Kellar, who noted in an early interview "Our people in Robbins are mostly people who got tired of the white fights and the crowded city.
 They come out here to raise chickens, make gardens, and be a little more free".
 Robbins was the only municipality in the north that was entirely governed by African-Americans.
 Kellar, who was a clerk for the Cook County Board of Assessors, was tasked with investigating the procedures of incorporation.
 Thomas J. Kellar School in Robbins was named in his honor and first opened for the 1954 school year.

 After incorporation the community became a popular recreation spot for black Chicagoans, who crowded its picnic grounds and nightclubs on summer weekends.